 Rose, the marine mammal scientist for HSUS, also cautioned that, “Manatees are divided equally on both coasts, with small numbers in both locations.
 Any catastrophic event such as another outbreak of red tide or drastic water temperature changes could easily jeopardize either population.”

 Conservationists charge that even with the new settlement, it is still up to individual watercraft operators to respect the manatee protection measures and obey the law.
-"It's not unreasonable to ask boaters to slow down in designated areas in an effort to leave manatees unharmed," said Patti Thompson, staff biologist for Save the Manatee Club.
-"But even with the added protection this agreement brings, the vast majority of Florida's waterways are not regulated."
+“It’s not unreasonable to ask boaters to slow down in designated areas in an effort to leave manatees unharmed,” said Pat Rose.
+“But even with the added protection this agreement brings, the vast majority of Florida’s waterways are not regulated.”

 Earthjustice is the premier nonprofit environmental law organization.
 We wield the power of law and the strength of partnership to protect people's health, to preserve magnificent places and wildlife, to advance clean energy, and to combat climate change.
 We are here because the earth needs a good lawyer.